 EVENTS: Click here to view park events, festivals, workshops and interpretive programs.

 VISITOR CENTER, GIFT SHOP: The LEED-compliant, state-of-the-art visitor center has a movie theater and the Powder Horn Gift Shop.
 The theatre showcases Spirit of a Nation, which depicts the history of the Wilderness Road.
 Many 18th century replica items, as well as art, snacks and refreshments, can be bought in the gift shop.
-The center's hours are from 8 a.m. through 5 p.m.
+The center's hours are from 8 a.m. to 4:30 p.m.
 Public restrooms are available.

 NATURE AND HISTORICAL PROGRAMS: Seasonal monthly programs, schools, environmental and nature education programs, special events and living history discussions.
 Raid at Martin's Station (re-enactment), May, sponsored by Friends of Wilderness Road State Park.
 Wilderness Road Heritage Festival and Pumpkins in the Park, October.
 Christmas at Karlan and Yulefest Frontier Christmas, December.
 Click here to view park events festivals, workshops and interpretive programs.